-Column-Level Security (CLS) enables access control to virtual database table columns based on the user’s group membership, allowing for example to implement restrictions on column access to protect sensitive data or ensuring that specific users can access only certain columns of a table pertinent to their department.
-The virtual database applies the access restrictions every time that data access is attempted.
+Column-Level Security (CLS) enables access control to virtual database table columns based on the user’s group membership, allowing, for example, the implementation of restrictions on column access to protect sensitive data or ensuring that specific users can access only certain columns of a table pertinent to their department.
+The virtual database applies access restrictions every time that data access is attempted.

 Row-Level Security (RLS) enables you to use group membership to control access to rows in a table.

 Row-Level Security simplifies the design and coding of security in your application.
 RLS helps you implement restrictions on data row access.
 For example, you can ensure that workers access only those data rows that are pertinent to their department.
 Another example is to restrict customers’ data access to only the data relevant to their company.